matthewcaronna/Brainfuck-Interpreter/README.md

 A simple interpreter for the esoteric language brainfuck written in rust!

 ## Usage
+\
+Simply supply path to brainfuck file and the size of the memory array\
+\
 If using cargo \
 `cargo run {path_to_brainfuck_file.txt} {memory array size}`
 \